 - I make brioche from Artisan Bread in 5, like, three times per year, because it makes for perfect tea rings and homemade French toast bakes and cinnamon rolls and for the times that the baking diva within comes alive.
 Also it’s VERY EASY.

-- I make this Miracle No Knead Bread, inspired from my friends, fellow bloggers, and people of the internet, and I make it a minimum of 250 times every fall and winter because it is the opposite of fancy.
-Which is confusing because it FEELS fancy to pull a loaf of homemade bread out of the oven, especially when it is tucked into that rustic and beautiful Laura-Ingalls-Wilder-esque red Lodge Dutch Oven (affiliate link) that we swoon over every year when the leaves start turning, but seriously – I would, and do, on a regular basis, make this bread for weeknight dinners.
-We don’t call this Miracle No Knead Bread for nothin.
+- I make this Miracle No Knead Bread, inspired from my friends, fellow bloggers, Jim Lahey, and people of the internet, and I make it a minimum of 250 times every fall and winter because it is the opposite of fancy.
+Which is confusing because it FEELS fancy to pull a loaf of homemade bread out of the oven, especially when it is tucked into that rustic and beautiful Laura-Ingalls-Wilder-esque red Lodge Dutch Oven* that we swoon over every year when the leaves start turning, but seriously – I would, and do, on a regular basis, make this bread for weeknight dinners.
+We don’t call this Miracle No Knead Bread for nothin’.

-Variations On This Bread
+Variations On This No Knead Bread Recipe

 Obviously we prefer this in its original, perfect form, but if you’re looking to make some changes, there are always OPTIONS.

-- How to make it gluten-free: We tried this flour (affiliate link) and the results were great.
+- How to make it gluten-free: We tried this flour* and the results were great.
 A hard crust formed on the outside and the inside was soft, airy, and a teeny bit spongy – close to the real thing.
 Some downsides: the bread didn’t rise as much as the regular version and, of course, it didn’t have quite the same flavor.

 - How to make it whole wheat: This is very similar to the original version.
 The texture of the dough was the same, it rose the same, and it looked the same coming out of the oven with its hard crust.
 The inside texture was denser with not as many air pockets.
 The flavor was a little bitter and texture was a bit gritty, but to be expected with whole wheat flour.